 Your business case to make partner in a law firm

 In this article, I share the common mistakes I see in business cases for a partner in a law firm.
-Whilst these are largely similar to the mistakes made by other professionals in practice, there are a few that crop up time and time again in lawyers’ business cases for partnership.
-These mistakes almost always hold a great lawyer back from taking the next step up to partner.
+Whilst these are largely similar to the mistakes made by other professionals in practice, a few crop up time and time again in lawyers’ business cases for partnership.
+These mistakes almost always keep a great lawyer from taking the next step up to partner.

 Hitting and explaining your figures

 You are unlikely to get the chance to pitch a business case for partner in a law firm if you’ve not been hitting your billing targets.
 That’s pretty much a given.
-Your numbers typically need to be stated by year for the last three years.
+Your numbers typically need to be stated yearly for the last three years.
 However, don’t make the mistake of not explaining why some of your numbers may not be up to target.
 There may be a perfectly good reason.
-It could be that you are a litigator and there just hasn’t been the litigation work around.
-Or if you are an insolvency lawyer you will find that your lockup will be much higher than other lawyers as you only get paid at the end of the insolvency process.
+You could be a litigator and be at a time in the economic cycle where litigation work is scarce.
+Maybe, as some of our clients have found, you have been off maternity leave, which is why your billable hours and revenue have dipped for a while.
+Or, if you are an insolvency lawyer, you will find that your lockup will be much higher than other lawyers as you only get paid at the end of the insolvency process.

-Most law firms have a form or checklist you need to conform to for your partner business case.
-It can be tempting to blindly fill in the form, but the best business case for partners in law firms actually are written without the form, and then reordered to fit.
+Most law firms have a form or checklist you need to conform to for your partner Business Case.
+It can be tempting to fill in the form blindly, but the best Business Cases for law firm partners are written without the form and then reordered to fit.
 Before you start filling in the form, think about the key messages you want to come through.
 What is the story you want to tell?
 Then, start to fill in the form.